Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Experimental Results

+We also notice when an appropriate number of attack traces is used~(such as $I_a \geq 500$), both $\textbf{PrArN}$~($\rho=1$) and $\textbf{RnF}$ allow for almost the same recovery rates.
+If now we evaluate the efficiency by observing the EE values, we can clearly find that $\textbf{PrArN}$ always displays better EE value.
+As a result, it proves that to achieve \emph{same} or \emph{approximate} level of security, our method has the benefits in spending much less energy compared to the $\textbf{RnF}$.
+When increasing $\rho$=2, $\textbf{PrArN}$ further strongly enhances its power in defending SCAs.
+For example, when $I_a$=1000, \textbf{PrArN} can decrease the recovery rate to $30.52\%$~(allap) and $22.93\%$~(LDA), with average EE of 0.4803~(allap) and 0.5428~(LDA).
+As a baseline, the numbers of \textbf{RnF} with $\rho$=1 are:~$52.86\%$~(allap) and $34.68\%$~(LDA) in $SRR$, and 0.0782~(allap) and 0.1083~(LDA) in $EE_{avg}$.
+Compared to \textbf{RnF}, the energy efficiency improvement conducted by \textbf{PrArN} is tremendous.

-Fig.~\ref{fig2} show the results of the successful recovery rate and the average EE for different values of $A$.
-The number of attack traces $I_a$ and the number of profiling traces $I_p$ are all fixed to 500.
-Initially, we assume that both the system designer and the attacker choose same sampling method:~20ppc.
-We also fix the gain $\rho$ =1 to control the overhead of the generated noise sequences.
-As~\textbf{OA} has no noise generator, and $\textbf{RnF}$ always covers the full size of leakage trace, the value of $A$ is irrelevant to them.
-Hence, we repeat the experiments $N_T \cdot T_A$ times where $T_A$ is the number of different $A$, and then take the average.
-Finally, we get the constant values of $SRR$ and $EE_{avg}$ for \textbf{OA} and $\textbf{RnF}$ under different $A$:~the $SRRs$ of \textbf{OA} and $\textbf{RnF}$ are $91.64\%$ and $44.43\%$, and the $EE_{avg}$ of $\textbf{RnF}$ is $0.094$.
-Note that EE has no meaning for \textbf{OA}.
+In Fig.~\ref{fige2}, we present the results of the successful recovery rate and the average EE for different values of $R_A$, under LDA as the compression method chosen by the attacker.
+Here $I_a$ and $I_p$ are all fixed to 500.
+We also fix the gain $\rho$ =1 to control the overhead of the noise sequences.
+Note as~\textbf{OA} has no noise generated, and $\textbf{RnF}$ always covers the full size of leakage trace, $R_A$ has no impact on them.
+We just repeat the experiments and take average on all $R_A$.

-The results indicate that for a small numbers of $A$~(such as $<$ 50), $\textbf{ArN}$ gets a better recovery rate (i.e., is less effective) compared to $\textbf{RnF}$.
-This is because now we can only get a partial solution of $F$ from Eq.~\eqref{eq17}.
-When $A \geq 75$, which is also the lower bound of the number of samples by 20ppc, $\textbf{ArN}$ can get the full or approximate full solution of $F$.
-As a result, $\textbf{ArN}$ achieve full effectiveness, which is also verified from the experimental results that now both $\textbf{ArN}$ and $\textbf{RnF}$ allow for almost the same recovery rates.
-However, if we observe the EE values, we can clearly find that $\textbf{ArN}$ always displays good EE value.
-This result proves that to achieve \emph{same level} of security, our method has the benefits in spending much less energy compared to the $\textbf{RnF}$.
-For example, when $A \geq 70$, the EE values of $\textbf{ArN}$ get to stay in around of $3.2$, which is much better than $\textbf{RnF}$.

-Actually, the effectiveness~(resistance) of $\textbf{RnP}$ is always the worst compared to other two noise generation methods.
-As both $\textbf{RnP}$ and $\textbf{ArN}$ generate the same number of noise samples, it's straightforward that $\textbf{RnP}$ 's EE values are always worse than $\textbf{ArN}$'s.
-This also shows that the effectiveness of our proposed model relies on the fact that the generation of the noise samples is artificially designed and particularly target on the useful leakage samples.
-We also note that it is meaningless to compare the EE values of $\textbf{RnF}$ and $\textbf{RnP}$, since they don't have a same or an approximate value in either the energy cost or the recovery rate.